 Let’s add a delicate white trim to the top edge of the bootie.

-Join the white yarn again.
+Join the white yarn again to the top edge.
 We will work in rounds again for the trim.
 Chain 1.
-We will make a round of single crochet stitches in white around the top edge of the bootie.
+We will make a round of single crochet stitches in white around the top opening of the bootie.
 Single crochet in each of the 30 stitches around.
 After completing the round of single crochet, join with a slip stitch to the first single crochet stitch of the round to close the round neatly.
 Fasten off the white yarn.

 For a decorative touch, as seen in the image, we can craft a scalloped edge in white.
 This is optional, but it adds a lovely detail.
 Join white yarn again.
 Chain 1.
 Now we will form scallops.
 In the first stitch, single crochet.
-In the next stitch, skip it (don’t stitch into it).
+Skip the next stitch.
 In the stitch after the skipped stitch, make 5 double crochet stitches all into the same stitch – this forms a scallop.
 Skip the next stitch, and then single crochet in the stitch after the skipped stitch.
-Repeat this pattern – skip a stitch, 5 double crochet in the next stitch, skip a stitch, single crochet in the next stitch – all the way around.
+Repeat this pattern – *skip a stitch, 5 double crochet in the next stitch, skip a stitch, single crochet in the next stitch* – all the way around.
 When you reach the end, join with a slip stitch to the first single crochet stitch.
 Fasten off the white yarn.

 Fashioning the Strap and Flower